DominikBieleckikontakt/ExampleBlog/articles/hello-world.md

 ---

 \
 Thank you for visiting my blog.
-Your support means the world to me!
+Your support means a lot to me!